sixtusDev/sixtusinnocent.com/src/content/bookNotes/nodejs-design-patterns-chapter-1.md

 > “The main idea behind the reactor pattern is to have a handler associated with each I/O operation.
 A handler in Node.js is represented by a callback (or cb for short) function.”

-The asynchronous construct of a Node.js application is based on the reactor pattern whereby the demultiplexer in a blocking manner waits and reacts to I/O operation events.
+The reactor pattern is the heart of the asynchronous construct of a Node.js application whereby the demultiplexer in a blocking manner waits and reacts to I/O operation events.
 As soon as an I/ operation event occurs (like data arrival on network socket) that the demultiplexer is monitoring, the demultiplexer reacts by unblocking, and pushes the event(s) into the event queue.
 The event loop polls over the items in the event queue, and invokes the handler (function) in each event.

 ---